A little preparation can reduce the stress of a dental issue

 Over-the-counter treatments for minor dental pain include Orajel topical gel, ibuprofen (brands such as Advil), and acetaminophen (Tylenol).
 Call our office as soon as possible after your incident to schedule a follow-up appointment upon your return home.

 About Dr. Dennis Lucas – Naples, Florida, dentist

 Dr. Dennis Lucas performs cosmetic and restorative dental techniques, as well as traditional preventive dental services for patients in and around Naples, Florida.
-His combination of expertise, supported by the latest in dental technology and a holistic approach to care, ensures oral health plays a role in his patients’ total healthcare picture.
+His expertise, supported by the latest in dental technology, ensures oral health plays a role in his patients’ total healthcare picture.
 Call (239) 262-5851 to schedule an appointment.